Acloyer/Anima/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**⚠️ CRITICAL**: The LICENSE file contains essential disclaimers about AGI safety and responsibility. **You must read and understand these disclaimers before using this software.** The developers explicitly disclaim responsibility for AGI behavior, and users assume full responsibility for safe operation.

 ## 🙏 Acknowledgments